chrisgrieser/nvim-recorder/README.md

 - Instead of having to remember in which register you saved a macro in, you cycle between macro slots.
 (I'd guess that 90% of vim users never use more than two macros at the same time anyway…)
 - Some quality-of-life features like notifications with macro content, the ability to cancel a recording, or a command to edit macros.
 - Status line components.
 Particularly useful if you use `cmdheight=0`.
 - Uses up-to-date nvim features like `vim.ui.input` or `vim.notify`.
-This means you can get nicer input fields via plugins like [dressing.nvim](https://github.com/stevearc/dressing.nvim), and nicer confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify).
+This means you can get confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify).
 - Written 100% in lua.
 Lightweight wrapper around the built-in macro-feature.

 ## Installation and Configuration